mauricioabreu/django-course/creating_a_project/README.md

     python manage.py runserver

 Enter the address `http://localhost:8000/` in your browser.
 You should see a message like 'It worked!'.
 To stop the web server press CTRL + C at the same time.

+Before diving into Django and coding we should clarify what is a web server and why every web programmer should know a little bit about it.